MetLife Stadium Amazing Stats and Construction Facts

 - As part of the stadium's aggressive energy-efficiency program, solar panels were installed to generate some of the electricity used in the stadium.

-- Builders reduced air pollution from construction vehicles by using cleaner diesel fuel and diesel engine filters and by limiting the time engines remained idling.
+- Builders reduced air pollution from construction vehicles by using cleaner diesel fuel and diesel engine filters and by limiting the time engines were allowed to idle.

 - The stadium incorporates energy-efficient low-E windows.